AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/initial-setup.md

 1. After logging in to the Admin Console, the next thing to do is add users.
 We have that process [documented here](/help/marketo/product-docs/demand-generation/dynamic-chat/add-or-remove-chat-users.md#add-a-chat-user).

-Next, it's time to [connect Dynamic Chat to Marketo](/help/marketo/product-docs/demand-generation/dynamic-chat/integrations/connect-dynamic-chat-to-marketo.md).
+Next, it's time to [connect [!DNL Dynamic Chat] to Marketo](/help/marketo/product-docs/demand-generation/dynamic-chat/integrations/connect-dynamic-chat-to-marketo.md).